nova-horizons/realoquent/README.md

 * Generate validation rules for your models
 * Generate groups of validation rules for different scenarios (create, edit, etc.)

-Realoquent is inspired by many of the functions of [Propel ORM](https://propelorm.org), like a single schema file, and generated base model classes with user-editable model classes.
+Realoquent is inspired by many of the functions of [Propel ORM](https://propelorm.org), like a single schema file as source of truth, and generated base model classes with user-editable model classes.
 Generated code is as strongly typed as possible, and uses type hints as a fallback.
 This provides a better experience in your IDE and static analysis tools without requiring additional plugins or packages.

 ## Table of Contents